-Inaugurated in 80 A.D. with 100 days of games including Gladiatorial combat and animal fighting, this is the largest remaining Roman-era amphitheatre anywhere in the world (originally believed to be able to host as many as 50,000 spectators).
-This is a true Roman must-see, however it’s not for the fainthearted with the throngs of crowds all year round and numerous actors in plastic gladiator outfits keen for you to pay for a photo with them.
+Inaugurated in 80 A.D. with 100 days of games including Gladiatorial combat and animal fighting, this is the largest remaining Roman-era amphitheater anywhere in the world (originally believed to be able to host as many as 50,000 spectators).
+This is a true Roman must-see, however, it’s not for the fainthearted with the throngs of crowds all year round and numerous actors in plastic gladiator outfits keen for you to pay for a photo with them.
 Having said all that though, a trip to Rome wouldn’t be complete without a visit here as it gives you a fascinating glance into a very important, all be it a little gruesome, aspect of life in the ancient capital.
-Tip: I would advise a good guide book, audio-guide, or actual tour guide to tell you all about this amazing sight and to avoid long queues, you should buy a combined ticket for the Forum, Palatine Hill and The Colosseum at one of the other sights in advance of visiting here.
+Tip: I would advise a good guidebook, audio guide, or actual tour guide to tell you all about this amazing sight and to avoid long queues, you should buy a combined ticket for the Forum, Palatine Hill, and The Colosseum at one of the other sights in advance of visiting here.

 4) Vatican City